Asteraceae: Floral structures

 The calyx of the florets may be absent, but when present is always modified into a pappus of two or more teeth, scales or bristles, and this is often involved in the dispersion of the seeds.
 As with the bracts, the nature of the pappus is an important diagnostic feature.

 There are usually four or five stamens.
 The filaments are fused to the corolla, while the anthers are generally connate (syngenesious anthers), thus forming a sort of tube around the style (theca).
 They commonly have basal and/or apical appendages.
-Pollen is released inside the tube and is collected around the growing style, and then, as the style elongates, is pushed out of the tube (nüdelspritze).
+Pollen is released inside the tube and is collected around the growing style, and then, as the style elongates, is pushed out of the tube.

+Time-lapse (200×) of Zinnia disc floret petals opening, their styles providing secondary pollen presentation.
+Visiting insects shown at normal speed.
+A thrips and two hoverflies eat the piled pollen.
+Two skipper butterflies reach the deep nectaries.

 The pistil consists of two connate carpels.
 The style has two lobes.
 Stigmatic tissue may be located in the interior surface or form two lateral lines.
 The ovary is inferior and has only one ovule, with basal placentation.